 • Assemble escrow instructions

-• Comply with the bank's guidelines as noted in the escrow agreement
+• Meet lender's guidelines as noted in the escrow agreement

 • Accept funds from the buyer